1980 - 2000

 The company was the first in the SW to argue and achieve arts funding for health and welfare initiatives from The National Lottery Charities Board.

-The company was the first in the city to achieve significant resources from Big Lottery Fund to use the arts as an integration tool for Black and Minority Ethnic young people and white young people in the city.
+The company was the first in the city to achieve significant resources from Big Lottery Fund to use the arts as an integration tool for young people from the global majority and white young people in the city.

 Each piece of work has served as action research, evolving the organisation’s understanding of contemporary issues and the role of the arts in contributing to civil and national life.